DamDoh/local_damdoh/docs/damdoh_architecture.md

 *   **Interaction:** Works closely with the Marketplace and User Management services.

 ### 8. Traceability Service
-*   **Role:** Records and manages the end-to-end journey of agricultural products using Vibrant Traceability IDs (VTIs).
+*   **Role:** Records and manages the end-to-end journey of agricultural products using Verifiable Traceability IDs (VTIs).
-*   **Interaction:** Receives events from Farm Management, Marketplace, and Logistics services; provides data for verification and consumer transparency.
+*   **Interaction:** Receives events from Farm Management and the Marketplace; provides data for verification and consumer transparency.

 ### 9. Information & Knowledge Hub Service
 *   **Role:** Manages educational content, including articles, courses, and tutorials on best practices (e.g., KNF, FGW).